BryanShubo/Misc/Intellij ShortCut.md

 Ctrl + Shift + Space : smart completion ( even two levels down since IntelliJ 8 )
 Ctrl + W : select succesively increasing code blocks.
 Kind of obvious but a real time saver!

+To create a documentation comment for a method or function

+Place the caret before the declaration.
+Type the opening block comment /**, and press Enter.
+Add meaningful description of parameters and return values.

 ```